swasher/pdfupload/README.md

 - set up custom ssh port in /etc/ssh/sshd-config
 - on router assign appropriate static IP for new machine
 - reboot machine
-- on ansible machine, enter the connection data into ~/.ssh/config with
+- on ansible machine, enter the connection data into roles/system/vars/main.yml
 - on ansible machine, copy ssh key to target machine: ssh-copy-id [staging|developing]
 - Note: Provision assumes, that pdfupload machine is dedicated server, so we do not use virtual environment.
         This is due high load on file system during pdf processing.